 Prague to Munich by bus

-Bus might be the cheapest option to travel from Prague to Munich, it also isn’t so time consuming therefore you definitely should consider it.
+A bus might be the cheapest option to travel from Prague to Munich, it also isn’t so time-consuming, therefore, you definitely should consider it.
 There are two main companies serving the route, Regiojet and Flixbus, with 11 daily direct connections departing through the day.
 Tickets usually cost between 15 and 20 Euro one way.
 While both companies have a similar travel time, between 5 and 6 hours, Regiojet buses are more comfortable, with free drinks, wifi and onboard entertainment system and with those you can be sure it won’t be a boring journey.

 Hitchhiking from Prague to Munich